The Kahns Tea Store 1909 calendar plate is my Treasure Chest Thursday post.

-For years, the calendar plate resided on the plate rail in our kitchen, nestled with dozens of other antiques.
+My mother’s step-grandfather owned this Chicago coffee and tea store.
+For years, the calendar plate nestled with dozens of other antique plates on my mother’s kitchen plate rail.
 My parents were avid antique collectors for 50 years.
-I didn’t think that was so wonderful as a kid when every weekend car trip seemed to end up at an antique store and the minutes passed like years while my sisters and I waited in the car.
+I didn’t think that was so wonderful as a kid.
+Every weekend car trip seemed to end up at an antique store.
+The minutes passed like years while my sisters and I waited in the car.
 But before long, we all shared their appreciation and knowledge of these objects from the past.

-Every once in a while, my mother would bring the Kahns calendar plate down from its lofty perch and talk about Grandpa Kahns, who stocked candy in his Chicago store and gave her rides to school in his very own car, making my mother the envy of her classmates.
+Every once in a while, my mother would bring the Kahns calendar plate down from its lofty perch.
+She’d talk about Grandpa Kahns fondly.
+He stocked candy in his Chicago store and gave her rides to school in his very own car, making my mother the envy of her classmates.

 But even as a teenager, I was confused about this German Grandpa Kahns.
 The grandpa I’d heard of was Austrian and named Hann.
 Kahns?
 Hann?
 Kahn?
 Hahn?
 Had he changed his name?
 Were we German or Austrian?